History & Memory

-History & Memory is a double-blind peer-reviewed academic journal covering the study of historical consciousness and collective memory.
+History & Memory is a double-blind peer-reviewed academic journal covering the study of historical consciousness and memory.
 Scott Ury (Tel Aviv University) is the current editor of History & Memory.
-The journal's previous editors include Saul Friedländer, Dan Diner and Gulie Ne’eman Arad (1989-2000), Gadi Algazi (2001-2012) and José Brunner (2012-2020).
+The journal's previous editors include Saul Friedländer, Dan Diner and Gulie Ne'eman Arad (1989–2000), Gadi Algazi (2001–2012) and José Brunner (2012–2020).

-Published biannually by Indiana University Press, History & Memory currently has an H-Index of 23.
+Published biannually by Indiana University Press, History & Memory currently has an H-index of 31 and an SJR of 0.179.